rkredux/data-analysis-from-command-line/README.md

-Read the accompanying blog post here - https://www.element84.com/blog/analyzing-capital-bikeshare-usage-data-from-the-command-line
+I wrote a blog post about this here - https://www.element84.com/blog/analyzing-capital-bikeshare-usage-data-from-the-command-line